 An inconsistent database is capable of supplying incorrect or conflicting information.
 So, there should be no inconsistency in database.
-It can be clearly shows that inconsistency can be avoided in centralized system very well as compared to file system.
+It can be clearly shown that inconsistency can be avoided in centralized system very well as compared to file system.

-Let us consider again the example of college system and suppose that RollNo5 is shifted from Amritsar to Jalandhar, and then address information of Roll Number 5 must be updated, whenever Roll number and address occurs in the system.
+Let us consider again the example of college system and suppose that RollNo5 is shifted from Amritsar to Jalandhar.
+The address information of Roll Number 5 must be updated, where ever Roll number and address occurs in the system.
 In case of file system, the information must be updated separately in each application, but if we make updation only at three places and forget to make updation at fourth application, the whole system shows the inconsistent results about Roll Number 5.

-In case of DBMS, Roll number and address occurs together only single time in General-Office table.
-So, it needs single updation and then all other application retrieve the address information from General-Office which is updated so, all application will get the current and latest information by providing single update operation and this single update operation is propagated to the whole database or all application will get the current and latest information by providing single update operation and this single updated operation is propagated to the whole database or all other application automatically, this property is called as Propagation of Update.
+In case of DBMS, Roll number and address occur together only once in

+General-Office table.
+So, it needs single updation and then all other applications retrieve the address information from General-Office which is updated.
+So, all applications will get current and latest information by providing single update operation and this single update operation is propagated to the whole database all other application automatically.
+This property is called as Propagation of Update.

-We can say the redundancy of data greatly affect the consistency of data.
-If redundancy is less, it is easy to implement consistency of data.
-Thus DBMS system can avoid inconsistency to great extent.
+We can say that the redundancy of data greatly affects the consistency of data.
+If redundancy is less, it is easy to maintain consistency of data.
+Thus DBMS system can avoid inconsistency to a great extent.